spremi/pushti/README.md

 ## Limitations

 * PDF files that cannot be loaded by the browser cannot be parsed.
+* Password protected PDF files are not supported.
 * Not all extensions are currently supported.
 * Slow progress.
   * This is one of many personal projects.
 Updates would be slow.